 I knew when I first met them that I’d get on well with Poppy and David.
 We spent an evening talking about the Sci-Fi shows and Studio Ghibli films that we liked when we should have been talking about weddings and photography.
-Then we met up for their Engagement Shoot and again, we had a plan, but we deviated from it and we got great results and had a lovely afternoon wandering round Cod Beck near Osmotherley.
+Then we met up for their Engagement Shoot and again (learn more about my engagement shoot), we had a plan, but we deviated from it and we got great results and had a lovely afternoon wandering round Cod Beck near Osmotherley.
 It’s fair to say that I was really looking forward to their outdoor wedding at Falling Foss Tea Gardens near Whitby.

 Whitby is one of my favourite places.
 I used to work on cruise ships, so I’ve seen more than my fair share of ports and harbours around the world, but Whitby is still the top of my list.
 I arrived nice and early to photograph Poppy and her bridesmaids getting ready at The Marine Hotel, right next to the harbour.
 There’s something special about being somewhere like Whitby first thing in the morning, having the whole place to yourself before the crowds arrive, the only thing interrupting the peace and quiet being the seagulls.
 The perfect start to any day.
 That’s when I met up with Poppy and David at the hotel.
 David was just preparing to leave when I got there, so I got a couple of shots of the emotional farewell before David left for the morning.